How to Find the “Sweet Spot” for Your Life Coach Prices That Will Skyrocket Your Income

 There’s a fine line between creating a premium service and setting unrealistic expectations.

-If your life coach rates are too high, you may dissuade clients from committing altogether.
-Or worse – run the risk of under-delivering in line with your rates.
-Be ambitious, but also be realistic.
+If your life coaching rates are too high, you may dissuade clients from committing altogether.
+Or worse, run the risk of under-delivering in line with your rates.
+Be ambitious, but stay realistic.

 Underpricing